Our Team

 Rebecca Busansky | Executive Director

-Rebecca Busansky joins BAV as the Executive Director.
+Rebecca Busansky is BAV’s Executive Director.
 Formerly a Program Director at the Franklin County Community Development Corporation, Rebecca’s work focused on helping local farms thrive and increasing food access.
 She worked as part of the team to create and launch the PVGrows Investment Fund, an innovative community investment vehicle which provides financing and technical assistance to farm and local food entrepreneurs primarily in western MA.

 She also managed the Mass Food Trust Program since its inception in 2018 which provides financing to increase the availability of affordable healthy food in underserved communities across the Commonwealth.
 She joined the FCCDC in 2015 to launch the PVGrows Investment Fund, with a focus on developing and maintaining relationships with farmers and local food entrepreneurs, community investors and food system partners.